 - a reliable fire extinguisher (minimum 2 kg);

 - a warning triangle;

-- · a first aid kit with suitable contents;
+- a first aid kit with suitable contents;

 - a towing cable;

 - a good quality impermeable sheet, for use as a ground sheet (minimum dimensions 2 x 4 metres), or a drip pan;

 - two high visibility jackets.

-Measuring and navigation equipment in the car
+Measuring and navigation equipment and mobile phones in the car

 Mechanical, semi-mechanical and electronic tripmeters or odometers, which may or may not be equipped with average speed monitoring, are permitted during the event.
 However, these tripmeters or odometers must not have a GPS function.
 Digital stopwatches and watches may be used.
 The use of a (non-GPS controlled) compass is permitted.
-The presence in the car and the use of (mobile) navigation equipment is not permitted.
+The presence in the car and the use of navigation equipment is not permitted.
+Mobile phones can only be used before the start of a leg, during the lunch break and after the finish of a leg.
+Mobile phones and navigation equipment must be stored in the trunk of the car during the rally.

 The Organisation Committee will carry out frequent checks to ensure the above regulations are adhered to.
-If a crew is found to be in breach of the above-mentioned regulations, the following penalties will be imposed: at the start of the rally - participation denied, during the rally - first breach: 300 penalty seconds, second breach: exclusion.
+If a crew is found to be in breach of the above-mentioned regulations, the following penalties will be imposed: at the start of the rally - participation denied, during the rally - first breach: 100 penalty seconds, every subsequent breach: 300 penalty seconds.